jwheatp/starwars-command-line/README.md

----
-title: Star Wars Command line
-type: homework
-duration: "1:25"
-creator:
-    name: Andrew Madden?
-Unkown WDI instructor?
-    city: NYC
-competencies: Command Line
----

 ## Star Wars, the Command Line, and The Battle for the Fate of the Universe

 ![https://media.giphy.com/media/1x65Yj512fquc/giphy.gif](https://media.giphy.com/media/1x65Yj512fquc/giphy.gif)

-This is probably your first homework assignment!
-If so, in your home directory (`cd` to get there), create a new directory called `adi`. **All** of your homework will be stored there.
-Change into the `adi` directory and create a `starwars-command-line` directory and then change into it.
-You will work inside of this `starwars-command-line` folder for this homework assignment to practice command line.

-Working in the command line is a key skill to develop as a programmer.
-It's a big break from what you're used to, and practice makes (eventually) perfect.
-Let's explore the Star Wars narrative using the command line.
+In this exercise you learn the basics of the command line.

+First, create a `star_wars` directory and go there.

 **Note:** Each file (not directory/folder) you create should be a *text file*.
 This means the file will end with the extension of `*.txt`.
 For example: `jimbo_jones.txt`

-#### "A New Hope"
 ###### Act I

-* In your `~/adi/starwars-command-line/` directory, create a directory called `star_wars`
 * In your `star_wars` folder, create two new directories: `empire` and `rebellion`.
 * Inside the `empire` directory, create a .txt file called `darth_vader`
-* Use the force(or your knowledge of the command line) to add the text "...heavy breathing..." to the `darth_vader` file.
-(Don't remember how to do this?
-Use the 'other force', known as Google or Stack Overflow)
+* Use the force (or your knowledge of the command line) to add the text "...heavy breathing..." to the `darth_vader` file.
 * Inside the empire directory, create a .txt file called `emperor_palpatine`.
 * Inside the empire directory, create a directory called `death_star`
 * Move `darth_vader` into the `death_star`